digital-asset/docs.daml.com/docs/2.7.0/docs/deploy/generic_ledger.rst

 where ``<HOST>`` and ``<PORT>`` is the hostname and port your ledger is listening on, which defaults to port ``6564``.
-The ``<TOKEN-FILE>`` is needed if your sandbox runs with :ref:`authorization <authorization>` and needs to contain a JWT token with an ``admin`` claim.
+The ``<TOKEN-FILE>`` is needed if your sandbox runs with :ref:`authorization <authorization>` and needs to contain a JWT token for a user with an ``admin`` claim.
-If your sandbox is not setup to use any authentication it can be omitted.
+If your sandbox is not set up to use any authentication it can be omitted.

 Instead of passing ``--host``, ``--port`` and ``--access-token-file`` flags to the command above, you can add the following section to the project's ``daml.yaml`` file: